iamandrewli/codespaces-blank/README.md

 ## Important Note

-This was all created by Claude as a way to test out the capabilities.
+This was all created by Claude as a way to test out the capabilities and also to play around with github co-space

 # CCTV AI Gun Detection Dashboard